Posted byon under

 Congratulations, you have completed the first big step to become a web developer!

-Before I end this chapter, I will do one more thing.
-Since environment variables aren't remembered across terminal sessions, you may find tedious to always have to set the
+Before I end this chapter, I will show you one more thing.
+Since environment variables aren't remembered across terminal sessions, you may find it tedious to always have to set the

-FLASK_APP environment variable when you open a new terminal window.
-Starting with version 1.0, Flask allows you to register environment variables that you want to be automatically imported when you run the
+FLASK_APP environment variable when you open a new terminal window to work on your Flask application.
+But luckily, Flask allows you to register environment variables that you want to be automatically used when you run the

 flask command.
 To use this option you have to install the python-dotenv package: